1. THESE TERMS

 - (a) you must stop using RIX Wiki;

-- (b) we will hold your Content for a period of 6 (six) weeks.
-After 6 (six) weeks, we will delete your Content.
-We will give you at least 4 (four) weeks’ notice before we delete your Content;
+- (b) we will hold your Content for a period of 30 days.
+After 30 days, we will delete your Content.
+We will give you at least 14 days’ notice before we delete your Content;

-- (c) if during the 6 (six) week period, you decide you would like a copy of your Content, please let us know.
+- (c) if during the 30 days period, you decide you would like a copy of your Content, please let us know.
 We will provide you with a copy for a small fee.

 15. IF THERE IS A PROBLEM WITH RIX WIKI